rileymck/BabyTEA/README.txt

 ## Installation

-To get started with BankBuddy, follow these steps to set up the environment and run the application on your local machine.

 ### Prerequisites
-Before you begin, ensure you have Python3 installed on your computer.
-You can download Python3 from [python.org](https://www.python.org/downloads/).
+Before you begin, ensure you have Java 8+ installed on your computer

 ### 1. Clone the Repository
 ```bash